+Reflexology is a non-intrusive complementary therapy based on the theory that different points on the feet, lower leg, hands, face or ears correspond to different areas of the body.
+Reflexologists believe that working on these points or areas aids relaxation and helps improve wellbeing.
 Reflexology is an ancient therapy that has been practised for over 5000 years and was introduced to the western world over 100 years ago.
-Reflexology is a non-intrusive complementary therapy which is based on the theory that different points on the feet, lower leg, hands, face or ears correspond to different areas of the body.
-Reflexologists believe that working on these points or areas aids relaxation and helps improve wellbeing.

 The reflexologist works holistically with her clients and aims to work alongside allopathic (conventional) healthcare to promote better health for her clients rather than just treating individual symptoms.
 As a holistic practitioner, the reflexologist is there to support you as a whole person and promote your wellbeing.
 Therefore, the reflexologist does not diagnose, prescribe or cure.